 I assume we all have our pre-match meal disaster story, and have tried many different combinations of meal timing and meal content.

 I hope that this article can shed some light on what we should be thinking about in relation to nutrition leading up to a match.

 It’s Not Just About the Pre-match Meal

-If we look at the stages of preparation from a nutritional point of view, we can’t overlook the general diet in the weeks and months leading up to the game, so it is worth mentioning that even the most optimal pre-game meal, is not going to make as big a difference as addressing the diet in general.
+If we look at the stages of preparation from a nutritional point of view, we can’t overlook the general diet in the weeks and months leading up to the game, so it is worth mentioning that even the most optimal pre-game meal is not going to make as big a difference as addressing the diet in general.
 Doing so will allow you to have optimised our body composition and created good habits.

 Making sure the general diet is on point is crucial.
 As a general recommendation, I would say, basing each meal around a protein source, adding a good portion of vegetables, some source of healthy fat, and enough carbohydrates to support exercise (usually quite a bit for GAA Athletes), while adjusting overall intake of food based on goals and progress.

 It’s also important to remember that the “fuelling” period for a match goes beyond that meal you have a few hours before the match.
 It’s important to also start thinking about the days that lead up to the match.

 You may have heard that carbohydrates are the main energy source used in high-intensity activities, like a GAA match, for example, and that’s correct.